NullPxl/NullCTF/README.md

   get a 50/50 cointoss to make all your life's decisions

 * &gt;randread ["message 1" "message 2"...]\
-  have NullSig read out a random choice of one of your messages - use quotes for messages more than 1 word
+  have the bot read out a random choice of one of your messages - use quotes for messages more than 1 word

 * &gt;amicool\
   for the truth